NTNU-WebTek/wasm/Python examples/README.md

 Pyscript permits to build apps using Python and JavaScript programming languages.
 It can run Python code and projects in a web browser and use Python functions from JavaScript, and vice versa.

 PyScript web framework is compiled and made through CPython Interpreter from the following:
--	Emscripten : https://emscripten.org/ . iI is the same as used for C language
+-	Emscripten : https://emscripten.org/ .
+It is the same as used for C language
 -	WebAssembly : https://webassembly.org/
 -
 PyScript web framework is developed by the following technology stacks: